Human Resources Policies

 POLICY'S INITIAL DATE: January 28, 1938

-To provide dependents of faculty, staff, and retirees, the opportunity to take University courses at reduced fees.
+To provide dependents of full-time employees, retirees, and those with Emeritus Status, the opportunity to take University courses at reduced fees.

 Regular tuition will be assessed for each dependent.
-A dependent is eligible for University grant-in-aid tuition discount provided application is made by a faculty or staff member, or in the case the faculty or staff member is deceased, the person authorized to act for the dependent.
+A dependent is eligible for University grant-in-aid tuition discount provided application is made by a full-time employee or retiree, or in the case the full-time employee is deceased, the person authorized to act for the dependent.
 The amount of the grant-in-aid would result in out-of-pocket costs for employees to be 25% of the effective in-state tuition rate (excluding other student fees).

 NOTE: Tuition reduction for a spouse taking graduate level classes may be subject to taxes.
 Please contact the payroll office for tax information.